 Monkey/Seal Rooms – ages 3 years to 4 years old; child-to-teacher ratio: 7:1

 Moose/Whale Rooms – ages 4 years to 5 years old; child-to-teacher ratio: 8:1

 What will a typical day for my child look like?

 Most of our children are here at the center for 8 to 10 hours each day.
-It is our goal to provide a relaxed pace, with a balance maintained between indoor and outdoor-time, quiet-time, and active-time, individual or small group activity and larger group occasions.
+It is our goal to provide a relaxed pace, with a balance maintained between indoor and outdoor time, quiet time, and active time, individual or small group activity and larger group occasions.
 We provide two full meals and two snacks every day.
 Each classroom has a schedule which is followed each day to provide children with a comforting routine.
 Teachers plan activities during the day based on the interests of children in their groups, taking care to provide a variety of choices to meet individual needs within the group.
-Of course, in the Infant room we work very hard to respect each baby’s individual schedule, allowing babies to eat, sleep, and play as their body dictates.
+Of course, in the Infant room, we work very hard to respect each baby’s individual schedule, allowing babies to eat, sleep, and play as their bodies dictate.